 - Flood the ears with the black icing.

-Now here is where I decided to do something a little different while I was making the bat faces.
-I found some cute chocolate covered sunflowers seeds that look more like ovals than tear drops.
-So, I added some fangs with the tear drops and some cute little button noses with the oval seeds.
+- Now here is where I decided to do something a little different.
+While I was making the bat faces I found some cute chocolate-covered sunflowers seeds that look more like ovals than teardrops.
+So, I added some to look like fangs and I used some as cute little button noses.

 This just goes to show you can find inspiration anywhere!
 Thank you Meghan for walking by me at Cookie Con carrying that adorable polka dot bag!
 Look what you inspired me to make!
 SMOOCH!